-The SANE course, supported by the US Department of Justice, is a 40-hour course for experienced Emergency Department (ED) nurses.
-Nurses who complete the course are able to perform the nursing/forensic episode of care for the sexual assault victim in the Emergency Department.
+Earlier you may have heard about the Sexual Assault Nurse Examiner (SANE) course.
+The SANE course, supported by the US Department of Justice, is a 40-hour course for experienced Registered Nurses.
+Nurses who complete the course are able to perform the nursing/forensic episode of care for the sexual assault victim in the Emergency Department and other areas of the Medical Agency.
 Nurses are also prepared to take the Certification Exam offered through the International Association of Forensic Nurses.
 This course has been available in Mississippi for seventeen years and is a joint effort with the MS Department of Public Safety, Department of Health, and The Office of the Attorney General.
-The model has been very successful in as it frees the attending physician, provides a nurse with expertise, and moves patients through the ED in a more efficient way.
+The model has been very successful in as it frees the attending physician, provides a nurse with expertise, and moves patients through the episode of care in a more efficient way.
 In cases that go to court, the physician is also freed from testifying, and the nurse is specially trained to do so.

-The next SANE course will be held at Baptist Hospital, Desoto on November 13-17, 2017 in Southaven, MS. The course outline is enclosed.
-Registration is online: https://www.surveymonkey.com/r/F9PXW5QFALL2017
+The next SANE course will be held at North MS Medical Center on November 18-22, 2019 in Tupelo, MS.

-This extensive course does include a live model skills lab and a mock trial.
-MSCASA does not charge tuition for the course, but the nurses can purchase CEU’s (40.5 Contact Hours) for $50.00.
-There is now a scholarship available that covers salary and travel related expenses.
-Email Shalotta Sharp for more information on scholarships or for a print version of the registration form.
+This extensive course does include a live model assessment lab and a mock trial.
+MSCASA does not charge tuition for the course, but the nurses can purchase CEU’s (40 Contact Hours) for $50.00.
+There is now a scholarship available that covers travel related expenses.
+Please e mail me for more information.

 - Mississippi Coalition Against Sexual Assault offers the SANE course 3 times per year at no cost in each region of the state: northern (fall), central (winter); and southern (summer).
 Please check our calendar for upcoming dates or email Shalotta Sharp at email@example.com.